codefresh-contrib/slim-image-with-slimai/README.md

 1. ✅ Debug why executions are failing
 1. ✅ Verify file was pushed to image registry successfully
 1. ✅ Package container image + build container image

-# Quick Start

-A very simple script (`./run.sh`) is available for quickly testing this image.
-Simply modify the variables under "Image details" and "Slim details" and execute the script.

 # Development

 ## Usage